FrostKalashnikov/MSC_Merger/README.md

-This is the MSC Screen & Camera Recorder Plugin Merger file from the marketplace
+This is the MSC Screen & Camera Recorder Plugin Merger file from the marketplace: https://www.unrealengine.com/marketplace/en-US/product/5dd54d3aeb804fa593f52a8de1d03767

 In case of failure to download automatically by the plugin, these are the steps to follow to manually download and apply the plugin.